lmagyar/prim-sync/README.md

 options:
-  -h, --help                         show this help message and exit -a host port, --address host port  if zeroconf is not used, then the address of the server (the host name is without '@' and ':')
-  -d, --dry                          no files changed in the synchronized folder(s), only internal state gets updated and temporary files get cleaned up
+  -h, --help                         show this help message and exit -a host port, --address host port  if zeroconf is not used, then the address of the server -ui, --unidirectional-inward       unidirectional inward sync (default is bidirectional sync) -uo, --unidirectional-outward      unidirectional outward sync (default is bidirectional sync) -d, --dry                          no files changed in the synchronized folder(s), only internal state gets updated and temporary files get cleaned up
   -D, --dry-on-conflict              in case of unresolved conflict(s), run dry -v [CHARS], --valid-chars [CHARS]  replace [] chars in filenames with chars from CHARS (1 or 2 chars long, default is '()')